carlosbg1991/RFID_Matlab_receiver/README.md

 main_RX_RFID('fileName', 'misc/data/file_source_test', 'LOGS', true)
 ```

 Carrier Frequency Offset (CFO) and other impairments hinder the decoding of information comings from RFID tags.
 In particular, the CFO generates a symbol rotation as shown in the pictures below.
-The code can also generate spurious sinewave signals.
+The code can also emulate spurious sinewave signals that are commonly present in the UHF RFID band.
+For instance, coming from other unsynchronized RFID readers.
 For more information, see the docs of the main function.
-For instance, the following inputs generate a CFO of 350Hz to the input samples:
+To emulate a CFO of 350Hz, one can run the code below:

 ```Matlab
 main_RX_RFID('fo', 350)  % Generates an offset of 350Hz